 When and where is the AIG Women’s Open and can I attend?

-The AIG Women’s Open will be held at Walton Heath Golf Club in Surrey from August 10-13.
+The AIG Women’s Open will be held at Walton Heath Golf Club in Surrey from 9-13 August.
 It is the first time the club has hosted the Championship, and the first AIG Women’s Open in greater London since Sunningdale served as the venue in 2004.

 You can buy tickets for all four Championship days here, using your Mastercard to get £5 off your purchase.
-For the first time, you will also able to watch the players practice on Wednesday, with tickets on sale here.
+For the first time, you will also be able to watch the players practice on Wednesday, with tickets on sale here.

 How can I follow the event?